People Share Stories About Their Most Ridiculous Roommate Situation

 She cooked the chicken nuggets on the same baking sheet every day.
 And when it was so caked in nugget residue it would burn in the oven, she’d put a layer of tin foil over it and cook on that.
 And then when that layer was gross, instead of removing the tin foil layer, she’d add more tin foil over the top!

+When she moved out, she left the pan in the drawer under the stove covered in six layers of greasy burnt crumbled chicken nuggets.
 She couldn’t stand me not cleaning a cutting board of vegetables halfway through cooking them, but apparently, a baking sheet covered in three months of chicken grease and crumbs can go back in the drawer?

 She also made herself popcorn every night and then left the uncleaned pot on the stove all the time.

-That pot was never cleaned.
+She did this before she’d go to bed at 7 pm.
+She’s had the same bedtime since she was a child.
 She never went to bed after 8 pm.
 If you made it past 9 without waking her up though, she was a sound sleeper and the noise level wouldn’t wake her.

 She would invite her nieces over with no warning.
 So I was working retail at the time and had just worked an inventory until 4 am.

 I got home and at 6 am she and her nieces aged 6 and 9 started playing games that involved shrieking.
 We’d never have any idea children were even in the apartment until the morning activities and she would get furious at us for implying we’d like them to keep it down until 8 or 9 because ‘this is just as much her place as ours and she can do whatever she wants!’
 However, if we had anyone stay for more than two hours, she’d ask us to pay a higher share of the rent because they now counted as an additional resident of the apartment and we needed to be responsible for the burden.

+She’d watch TV in her room with the door open, and get mad if you made too much noise in the living room on the other end of the house while she was watching.
 But she would never change the volume, or close the door.
 If she couldn’t hear, she’d lecture you about roommate respect and watching the volume instead of shutting the door and turning the volume up a small smidgen.

-Remember when I said she was a total neat freak and would walk around the kitchen cleaning up after you while you were still using items to cook?
 She made a big deal about how the cleanliness of the kitchen was of the utmost importance.
 I got off work two hours early one day and walked in and what did I find her doing?
 Cutting someone’s hair IN THE KITCHEN!
 There was hair all over the stove, counter, and floor.
 Vegetables are a kitchen abomination, but she cuts people’s hair in there twice a week and doesn’t think it’s a big deal at all.

 I still hate her guts.”